 Credit unions are locally owned and their board of directors are elected by members.
 Decisions about the organization, direction, programs, and policies are driven by the benefits they provide to members.
 Credit union boards are made up of people who understand member needs and focus on ways to meet those needs.
 Conversely, other financial institutions answer to shareholders, so their bottom line is maximizing profits.

-Purpose – To serve and educate members
+Why we exist– To serve and educate members

 The most important responsibility of credit unions is promoting the financial success of their members.
 Credit unions are not-for-profit.
 The money they make does not pay dividends to stockholders, it is invested in members.